Last updated: January 2nd, 2023

 Your technical riding ability plays a huge role, as does your enjoyment of underbiking.
 The higher both those factors are, the more your hybrid will seem capable of.
-That said, here are a few guidelines to get you off on the right foot.
+Still, hybrids are subject to limits that mountain bikes aren’t, so here are a few guidelines to get you off on the right foot.

 Can hybrid bikes go on gravel?